uholeschak/ediabaslib/README.md

 For testing, there is a console application [EdiabasTest](docs/EdiabasTest_parameters.md) with command line parameters.

-**More informations could be found in the [Documentation](docs/Documentation.md) section.**
+**More information can be found in the [Documentation](docs/Documentation.md) section.**

 **These are expert tools, I have no time for detailed support.
 Please search the internet for _EDIABAS_, _Tool32_, _INPA_, _ISTA-D_, _ISTA-P_ e.g. or use forums to get help.**

-If you want to support the development you could donate a small amount.
+If you want to support the development you can donate a small amount.
 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=VUFSVNBRQQBPJ)

 # Binary Compatibility
-A binary compatible api32.dll wrapper is existing, it's possible to replace the existing EDIABAS api32.dll with the EdiabasLib api32.dll and the applications are still working (The dll requires [.NET Framework 4.8 Runtime](https://dotnet.microsoft.com/en-us/download/dotnet-framework/net48) or higher, [.NET 8.0 Desktop Runtime](https://dotnet.microsoft.com/en-us/download/dotnet/8.0) and [VS C++ Runtime 64 bit](https://aka.ms/vs/17/release/vc_redist.x64.exe) or [VS C++ Runtime 32 bit](https://aka.ms/vs/17/release/vc_redist.x86.exe) to be installed)!
+A binary compatible api32.dll wrapper is included, it's possible to replace the existing EDIABAS api32.dll with the EdiabasLib api32.dll and the applications still work (The dll requires [.NET Framework 4.8 Runtime](https://dotnet.microsoft.com/en-us/download/dotnet-framework/net48) or higher, [.NET 8.0 Desktop Runtime](https://dotnet.microsoft.com/en-us/download/dotnet/8.0) and [VS C++ Runtime 64 bit](https://aka.ms/vs/17/release/vc_redist.x64.exe) or [VS C++ Runtime 32 bit](https://aka.ms/vs/17/release/vc_redist.x86.exe) to be installed)!
 This has been tested with Tool32, INPA and Rheingold.
-Since EdiabasNet is ignoring the EDIABAS.INI file you have to put your own EdiabasLib.config in the api32.dll directory.
+Since EdiabasNet ignores the EDIABAS.INI file you have to put your own EdiabasLib.config file in the api32.dll directory.
 A compatible apiNET32.dll is also available, so it should be easy to port existing .NET applications that use the original EDIABAS library.

 # Android
-Now there is also a library existing that is working with Mono for Android.
-For communication, either FTDI USB or Bluetooth Serial Port Protocol (SSP) protocol could be used.
+Now there is also included a library that works with Mono for Android.
+For communication, either FTDI USB or Bluetooth Serial Port Protocol (SSP) protocol can be used.

 ### Deep OBD
-Additionally an Android application _[Deep OBD](docs/Deep_OBD_for_BMW_and_VAG.md)_ is existing, that is configurable via [XML](docs/Page_specification.md).
-Generation of XML code could be simplified with the integrated configuration generator.
+Additionally an Android application _[Deep OBD](docs/Deep_OBD_for_BMW_and_VAG.md)_ exists, that is configurable via [XML](docs/Page_specification.md).
+Generation of XML code can be simplified with the integrated configuration generator.
 Download app from Google Play: [https://play.google.com/store/apps/details?id=de.holeschak.bmw_deep_obd](https://play.google.com/store/apps/details?id=de.holeschak.bmw_deep_obd)
 [![updatestar](https://www.updatestar.com/img/rating_4stars.png)](https://deep-obd.updatestar.com)
 Rated by updatestar.com: [https://deep-obd.updatestar.com](https://deep-obd.updatestar.com)